BuildOnViction/docs/docs/masternode/tmn.md

 ### Installation of Python

-To install Python under debian based distribution, run the following commands:
+To install Python under debian based distribution, run the following commands.
 ```
 apt update

 apt install python3-pip
 ```

-To check if you have installed the right Python version (must be greater than 3.5):
+To check if you have installed the right Python version (must be greater than 3.5).
 ```
 python3 --version
 ```